-When you know the the contract id of an process, you can check which service created this contract.
+When you know the contract id of a process, you can check which service created this contract.

 root@solaris:~# ps -ef -o pid,ctid,args | grep "1108"